Polkas/ggcall/README.md

 ### Example implementation in GGally package

-ggcall was successfully integrated into popular R packages like GGally.
-Please take into account that GGally had already overwritten the + ggplot2 function.
-Thus, overwriting practice seems popular practice.
+`ggcall` was successfully integrated into popular R packages like `GGally`.
+Please take into account that `GGally` had already overwritten the + `ggplot2` function.
+Thus, the overwriting practice seems to be popular.

-These implementations demonstrate ggcall’s versatility and its capability to enhance the functionality of existing packages.
+These implementations demonstrate `ggcall`’s versatility and its capability to enhance the functionality of existing packages.

 check out the inst/ggally.R for more details